-Have you ever wondered what your tweets say about your politics?
+What do your tweets make other people think about your political views?
 If you are an American Twitter user, log-in to our app below to see how how our model scores your tweets on a continuum from "very liberal" to "very conservative."
 Note: you may need to disable ad or pop-up blockers in order to use this tool.
 To learn more about how we protect your privacy, visit this link.

-Our model makes an estimate of the ideology of your tweets using machine learning.
-This model was created as follows.
+Our model makes an estimate of the ideology of your tweets using machine learning techniques.
 First, we collected public opinion data about the political views of a large group of Republicans and Democrats in the United States.
 Next, we asked those people for permission to collect the text of all public messages they've posted on Twitter.
 We then trained a model to predict the ideology of any user that learns from patterns in the groups of words Republicans and Democrats use in their tweets.
 Our final model was accurate at predicting the political orientation of 76% the people we studied.

 Did your score surprise you?
 Though it's possible that our model misclassified you, most people are unaware of how their political views compare to those of others-- particularly people in the other political party.
 To learn more about this phenomenon, often called "false polarization" check out Chapter Eight of Chris's book Breaking the Social Media Prism.